 If you are constipated, your body will absorb more potassium from your food, possibly making potassium levels worse.
 Eating enough fiber, drinking enough water and exercise can all help with constipation.

 So, we know that potassium is good for us, but if your kidneys aren’t working as well as they should, you are at risk of hyperkalemia.
 What is a person to do!?
-Can potatoes be part of a renal diet?
-The answer depends on your lab values.
+Can potatoes and kidney disease go together?
+The answer is a RESOUNDING “yes”!

 People with Normal Blood Potassium

-The National Institutes of Health recommends adults eat 4,700mg of potassium per day1.
-The average potassium intake in the United States is only about 2,000mg per day8, less than half of the recommended amount!
-Most of us need to eat quite a bit more potassium than we are now.
+The National Institutes of Health recommends adults eat 4,700mg of potassium per day.
+(1) The average potassium intake in the United States is only about 2,000mg per day, less than half of the recommended amount!
+(6) Most of us need to eat quite a bit more potassium than we are now.
 Focusing on eating at least 5 servings of fruits and vegetables per day will help you reach that high potassium goal.

 People with High Blood Potassium